August 5, 2020

 Hosho Peter Coyote

 Good morning everyone.
 I was going to talk today about teachers, and this morning is a perfect object lesson as to why.
-I’m sitting here with very sophisticated computers, cameras, and microphone, supplying me with lots of information I don’t need--my frames per second in kilobytes and audio yet I can’t change the picture and make it larger.
+I’m sitting here with very sophisticated computers, cameras, and microphone, supplying me with lots of information I don’t need--my frames per second in kilobytes and audio, yet I can’t change the picture and make it larger.

 I want to talk about it a little because I’ve seen many relationships go off the rails.
 I’ve seen a lot of communities go off the rails because of the malfeasance of teachers.

 That’s the double-edge--the gift and penalty of language.
 A word offers us efficiency.
 It offers us a simple way to communicate based on basic level of truths, but it has a cost.
-And the cost is first of all, our impulse to reify it, make it a tangible, known thing, an object.
+And the cost is first of all, our impulse to reify it, make it a tangible, known thing -- an object.
 We do this with our idea of our “self.”
 We have a word for it.
 It must be referring to something.
 Hmmnh.
 Where is it?
 What does it look like?
 What color?
 What shape?
 Where’s it located?
 It actually doesn’t exist.
 It’s an awareness.

-Of course have an ego, a sense of an individuated self.
+Of course, we have an ego, a sense of an individuated self.
 Which is convenient.
 We never want to lose that.
 Liberation does not mean destroying the ego.
 That’s a misunderstanding.
 The ego helps us brush our teeth and not walk in front of busses and things like that.
-But it should be something we can slip when we need to.
+But it should be something we can slip off when we need to.
 It’s supposed to be a loyal assistant.
 It’s not supposed to be a guard or a warden.

 The cost of that is that it takes us out of the fluid moment and the moment-by-moment expression of things and places us on a path where everything has been seen before in some way or another.

 When you go to a psychiatrist, you go because you understand you can’t see the ground you’re standing on, right under your feet.
 You need somebody who is trained not to hurt you, who can help you see the ground under your feet.
 To see your invisible patterns, to point out to you, “Oh, you know, this has come up before.
 We’ve talked about this before.
 Does this seem familiar to you?”
 In this way we begin to learn our projections and mental habits because they’re being reviewed from outside.
 If we trust and appreciate the therapist we may, at some point ask ourselves, “What would Dr. Jones say about this?”
-This is the beginning of seeing this pattern objectively and if the therapy is successful, you’ll be able to introject (absorb) his wisdom as your own.
+This is the beginning of seeing this pattern objectively and if the therapy is successful, you’ll be able to introject (absorb) their wisdom as your own.

 There’s a term in Buddhist practice called “upaya”, which means “skillful means”.
-Which means I can’t just come out and tell you that this doesn’t exist, or this is this way.
-I have to be able to tell you even something true in a way that you can hear it.
+Which means I can’t just come out and tell you that you are confused or that your problem doesn’t exist in the way you believe it does., I have to be able to tell you something that’s true and also in a way that you can hear it.
 I’ve seen and met lots and lots of teachers in my 47 years of Zen practice.
 Some were drunks.
 Some were serial sexual abusers.
 Some were sociopaths.
 Some were really admirable people.
-And if you think that you are really deficient in something, you may put up with qualities in a teacher that normally you wouldn’t put up with from someone else.
+And if you believe that you are truly deficient in something, “less-than” someone else, you may put up with qualities in a teacher that you wouldn’t accept from someone else.